gilzoide/lallegro/apidiff.md

 Platform Specific Functions
 ---------------------------
-The platform specific functions require other headers, and other libraries to be really useful.
+The platform specific (Windows, Linux, MacOSX, Android, iOS) functions require other headers, and other libraries to be really useful.
 Therefore, _lallegro_ doesn't bind them.

+OpenGL/Direct3D bindings, on the other side, can actually be used (specially OpenGL extensions), so these are included in _lallegro_.

 Macros
 ------
 Some Allegro functionality is facilitated by preprocessor macros. _Lallegro_ implements them as functions, always using lower case.
 Macros implemented:

-- `al_init` as `init`
+- `al_init` as `_init`
 - `al_malloc` as `malloc`
 - `al_free` as `free`
 - `al_realloc` as `realloc`